securityfirst/tent-content/contents_en/communications/sending-a-message/beginner/regular-sms-text-messages.md

 [Title]: # (Regular SMS Text messages)
 [Order]: # (0)

-# Regular SMS Text messages
+# SMS is insecure

+## Weak encryption

+SMS (short message service) text messages are not well encrypted.

+## Easily intercepted

+Sent SMS messages, along with the sender and recipient phone numbers, are vulnerable to interception by:

+*	Your phone company;
+*	Any government or organization with power over your phone company;
+*	People close to your phone with inexpensive technology.
+*	People who get access to message history saved on your phone.

-SMS messages are not well encrypted so you should not rely on them to transmit sensitive information securely.
-Sent SMS messages can be intercepted and kept by your service operator or by third parties with inexpensive equipment.
-Those messages will carry the phone numbers of the sender and recipient as well as the content of the message.
-What's more, SMS messages can easily be altered or forged by third parties.
+Messages will carry the phone numbers of the sender and recipient as well as the content of the message.

+## Easily faked

+SMS messages can be altered or forged by third parties.

+# Precautions

+*	Avoid sharing sensitive information by SMS.
-If you do need to use SMS for something, consider establishing a code system between you and your recipients.
-Codes may make your communication more secure and may provide an additional way of confirming the identity of the person you're communicating with.
-Code systems need to be secure and change frequently.
+*	If you do need to use SMS, use code words for sensitive information and to confirm the identity of the person you're communicating with.
+(Establish code systems in advance and change them frequently.)

-Saved messages on your phone can easily be accessed by anybody who gets hold of your phone so consider deleting all received and sent messages straightaway.

-_Regular SMS text messages to or from your mobile phone are not secure._
+*	Delete all received and sent messages immediately.